AnneJ17/android-cheat-sheet/README.md

 * **What is broadcast receiver?**[*](https://developer.android.com/guide/components/broadcasts)

   BroadcastReceiver is a dormant component of android that listens to system-wide broadcast events or intents.
+That is, it allows you to register for system or application events.
 Some examples of system wide generated intents are:-
     - android.intent.action.BATTERY_LOW
     - android.intent.action.BOOT_COMPLETED
     - android.intent.action.CALL